 Google Scholar searches the web for scholarly articles, reports, books, and other materials.
 If using Google Scholar from a PCC campus, you can access full text articles.
 If PCC has access to an article, a "Find it @ PCC" link will appear to the right of the search result.
 Click “Find it @ PCC” to go to the library catalog where you will be offered a choice to view the article.
 From home, you will need to set your Google Scholar preferences to access PCC Library resources.
 See Using Google Scholar for directions on how to set your Google Scholar preferences at home.

-For example, if you conduct an ordinary Google search for nutritional supplements, most of your top results will be commercial (.com) sites trying to sell you vitamins.
+For example, if you do an ordinary Google search for nutritional supplements, most of your top results will be commercial (.com) sites trying to sell you vitamins.
 If you search for nutritional supplements site:gov , the top results (except for the sponsored ads) will be sites such as the National Institute of Health and the Food and Drug Administration, which are authoritative, unbiased sources that are not trying to sell you anything.
 If you search for nutritional supplements site:edu, your top results will be from universities providing research on nutritional supplements.